stykers/pagermaid/INSTALL.md

 ## Quick start
-If your system is compatible with docker, and you want a snappy and supported environment, docker will get you started very quickly.
+If your system is compatible with docker, and you want a snappy and supported installation, docker will get you started very quickly.
 Despite the convenience, this installation method limits system-wide utilities to within the container.